fireundubh/playwithfire/fallout4/mods/auto-loot/documentation.md

 Medicine | Stimpaks, Rad-X, and other drugs | Valuables | Junk items with rare crafting components | Weapons | Guns, big guns, grenades, mines, and close combat weapons |

+Activators, such as Caps Stashes and Bobby Pin Boxes, are not lootable by Auto Loot.

 ### Destinations